Copyright, Grants, Access and Ownership Declaration:

 Submission Declaration and Verification: Submission of an article implies, that the work described has not been published previously, that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and, that if accepted, it will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the copyright-holder.
 To verify originality, your article may be checked by the originality detection service like Crossref Similarity Check, Turnitin.

 - Changes to Authorship: Authors are expected to consider carefully the list and order of authors before submitting their article and provide the definitive list of authors at the time of the original submission.
 Any addition, deletion or rearrangement of author names in the authorship list should be made only before the article has been accepted and only if approved by the journal editor.
 To request such a change, the Editor must receive the following from the corresponding author: (a) the reason for the change in author list and (b) written confirmation (e-mail, letter) from all authors that they agree with the addition, removal or rearrangement.
 In the case of addition or removal of authors, this includes confirmation from the author being added or removed.
-Only in exceptional circumstances will the editor consider the addition, deletion or rearrangement of authors after the manuscript has been accepted.
+Only in exceptional circumstances will the editor consider the addition, deletion or rearrangement of authors after the article has been accepted.
 While the editor considers the request, publication of the article will be suspended.
 If the article has already been published in an online issue, any requests approved by the editor will result in a corrigendum.

 - Article corrections, retractions, removal, and republication will be applicable as per the policy.